weyoume/wenode/BUILDING.md

 Builds node to be a consensus-only low memory node.
 Data and fields not needed for consensus are not stored in the object database.
-This option is recommended for witnesses and seed-nodes.
+This option is recommended for producers and seed-nodes.

 ### CLEAR_VOTES=[ON/OFF]